-TV chef Valentine Warner became a friend the Peter’s Yard team back in 2008.
-He remains a fan to this day listing us as one of his favourite suppliers.
+TV chef Valentine Warner became a friend of the Peter’s Yard team back in 2008.
+He remains a fan to this day, listing us as one of his favourite suppliers.

 This year he’s been working with us to create a series of simple and delicious Swedish inspired toppings to serve on our crispbread.
 Drawing on his love of seasonal ingredients and the simple idea of the Scandinavian open sandwich, Val has created four recipes that taste as good as they look.

 This topping serves four using one very large Peter’s Yard crispbread, which can be cut with a sharp knife to serve.
 Alternatively serve on four individual standard size crispbreads.

 - Approximately 250g of rare roast beef, very thinly sliced

 - 150 ml of whipping cream

 - 1 tsp Dijon mustard (for the cream) plus extra for spreading

 - 1 fresh horseradish, peel the amount you want to use, grate finely